Preview AFP 2020 Education Sessions

 Many FP&A professionals do not communicate effectively.
 They overwhelm their audience with complex content, leaving them confused.
 The ability to connect with your audience is vital to the success of both the practitioner and organization.
 In this session, listen to an FP&A practitioner present both subtle and not-so-subtle ways to captivate audiences and inspire them to act.
 Learn a variety of communication techniques to help you better create engaging presentations, stay focused, and have a lasting impact on your audience.

 The ability to communicate effectively consistently ranks as one of the most desired skills within today’s work environment.
 And yet, this is a skill that many individuals within the finance world are lacking.
 With many jobs being replaced by AI and RPA, soft skills such as effective communication are more important than ever.
-In this interactive session, the instructor takes you through specific exercises while providing coaching along the way.
+This interactive session takes you through specific exercises while providing coaching along the way.
 Participants have the opportunity to learn a concept, apply it, and receive immediate feedback on how well the skill was implemented, as well as receive suggestions for improvement.